Last Updated on August 23, 2021 by Grow with Bovees

 Any ordinary soil contains viruses, bacteria, and fungal spores.
 They are part of its life.

-Some of these organisms are part of its decomposition team, while others threaten plant health.
-The compost you add to the soil contains plenty of microorganisms that combat other microorganisms threatening to plant health.
+Some of these organisms are part of its natural decomposition team, while others threaten plant health.
+The finished compost you add to the soil contains plenty of microorganisms that combat other microorganisms threatening to plant health.

 Some of these beneficial organisms in compost also suppress fungal diseases, such as certain rots and damping off, which invade plant roots.